vikramsinhshinde/vikramsinhshinde/README.md

 # Hi there! 👋 I'm Vikramsinh Shinde

 ## 🚀 About Me
-I'm an **AWS Cloud Solution Architect** with expertise in cloud computing, DevOps, and automation.
+I'm an **AWS DevOps / Cloud Solution Architect** with expertise in cloud computing, DevOps, and automation.
 Passionate about optimizing infrastructure, automating deployments, and enhancing operational efficiency.
-Currently, I'm working on **data migration from Cloudinary to AWS S3** and expanding my knowledge in **Kubernetes, Nagios, and Terraform**.
+Currently, I'm working on **CI/CD pipelines, Domain management, Cost optimization, data migration from Cloudinary to AWS S3** and expanding my knowledge in **Kubernetes, Docker, Ansible, Jenkins, CI/CD pipelines,  Nagios, and Terraform**.

 ## 💡 What I Do
 - Architect and deploy **AWS solutions** for scalability and efficiency.
 - Implement **DevOps practices** using **Ansible, Jenkins, Docker, and GitHub**.
-- Manage **Linux servers, networking (CCNA), and cloud security**.
+- Manage **Linux/Ubuntu servers, networking (CCNA), and cloud security**.
-- Develop and manage **institute management software and apps**.
+- Develop and manage **Institute Management Software and apps, Multiple Static and Dynamic Websites Hosting and management**.
 - Configure and optimize **Apache2, MySQL RDS, and virtual hosts**.
 - Teaching **AWS as a professional course**.